 Unscathed by the online trolling, Aoife just gets on with it.
 We asked her what a day in the world of reporting looks like.
 And while it may seem standard attending meetings and conferences, Aoife can never be certain what her day will look like.
 “Nothing really happens in politics before 11 or 12,” Aoife said.
 It begins with a politics list sent out from one of her editors which is a run-down of what they think the day is going to look like.

 Aoife uses Tuesday as an example as it’s one of the busier days in politics with Leaders Questions at 12 o’clock and a finance committee meeting on that same day.
 Someone is assigned to a specific task that is discussed at 12, Aoife and her team then regroup at four o’clock to decide what’s going into the newspaper and what the front page will be.
 “There will be four or five things on that day but it’s a very rough outline of what the day will be like.
-Politics is ever changing,” she said.
+Politics is ever-changing,” she said.

-For Aoife time management is key in her profession.
+For Aoife, time management is key in her profession.
 Even though certain work is delegated to her, she is also working against the clock on her own stories, “You might be doing three things at once.
 I think when you become a journalist you become really good at dividing your time.”
-And while Aoife describes some aspects of the job as “trying” at times, making a difference to people’s lives makes it all worth it for her.
+And while Aoife describes some aspects of the job as “trying” at times, making a difference in people’s lives makes it all worth it for her.